The 10 Best Desk Fans

 video play icon

 This wiki has been updated 34 times since it was first published in March of 2016.
 If you wish that things were a little bit cooler at home, in your office, or in bed, then you should try one of these compact and portable desk fans.
 Our selections for this category will all sit unobtrusively on any tabletop, and they are available in a wide variety of designs to suit all styles, allowing you to remain comfortable without cranking up the air conditioner.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 1. Hunter FSQ